aws/aws-cdk/packages/@aws-cdk/aws-cloudtrail/README.md

 ```

 This creates the same setup as above - but also logs events to a created CloudWatch Log stream.
-By default, the created log group has a retention period of 365 Days, but this is also configurable.
+By default, the created log group has a retention period of 365 Days, but this is also configurable
+via the `cloudWatchLogsRetention` property.
+If you would like to specify the log group explicitly,
+use the `cloudwatchLogGroup` property.

 For using CloudTrail event selector to log specific S3 events,
 you can use the `CloudTrailProps` configuration object.